richardgreg/workspace/README.md

 > yarn hardhat elections:refreshElectionState --term 1 --network localhost
 > ```

-3. copy `.env.example` to `.env` and update it with the contract addresses output in the previous command.
+3. Now update your `.env` file with the contract addresses output in the previous command.

 ## Getting started with Frontend